-Inland lakes and streams are open to fishing under National Park Service regulations; copies are available at park head-quarters.
+Park waters are open to fishing under National Park Service regulations; copies are available at park headquarters.
 No fishing license is required.
-Michigan fishing regulations apply to the waters of Lake Superior.

 More than 30 inland lakes contain game-fish species.
 Pike and perch are common in most of them, with walleyes included in Chickenbone, Dustin, and Whittlesey.
 In Siskiwit, white-fish and lake trout are taken also.
 No boats are available on the inland lakes.
 Fish may be caught from shore, but inflatable rafts, canoes, or wading boots are recommended.